Position: Guest Coordinator

 - At the beginning and end of each cruise, organize and lead the guest embarkation and disembarkation process, including coordinating transport of guests and luggage to/from hotel.

-- Photograph guests during the embarkation process, and at the end of each cruise provide TBC’s Reservations Office with CD copies of guest photos along with end-of-cruise slide show photos.
+- Photograph guests during the embarkation process, and at the end of each cruise provide TBC’s Reservations Office with copies of guest photos, a duplicate of the souvenir flash drive created for guests (including end-of-cruise slide show photos) and reports as outlined at the beginning of the season.

 - Work with the Naturalist while underway to provide activities for guests (nature presentations, fish printing, centerpiece competitions, etc.)